charles-clerk-dev/new-wave-stack/README.md

 - Static Types with [TypeScript](https://typescriptlang.org)

 ## Development
+- Install Netlify CLI
+    If you don't already have the Netlify CLI downloaded, run:
+    ```she
+    npm i -g netlify-cli@latest
+    ```

-1. Sign Up with Clerk
+- Sign Up with Clerk

     If you haven't **[signed up with Clerk](https://dashboard.clerk.dev/sign-up)** yet.
 Do so now.